portrait of Edimar

 What's inside?

-Some of my toy’s days were numbered when I figured out where my father’s toolbox was kept.
+Some of my toy’s days were numbered when I figured where my father’s toolbox was kept.
 Give an idiot a hammer and he’ll smash things with it.
 Curiosity got to me eventually.
 How does this car work?
-I broke the car open to see what magic was inside only to find a bunch of gibberish that just turned out to be cables, a circuit board, a direct current motor, and a servo.
+I broke the car open to see what magic was inside only to find a bunch of gibberish that just turned out to be cables, a circuit board, a direct current motor and a servo.
 As I kept breaking toys as time went on, I kept finding similar components assembled in different ways, to do different things.
 For example, the car had a small circuit board while the laptop had a bigger one with more little parts on top.
 This savage behavior had a big influence on the choices I made in the future.

 Life is Roblox

-After countless hours of fun, I felt like I should try making my games and Roblox has guides to get the users started on creating them.
+After countless hours of fun, I felt like I should try making my own games and Roblox has guides to get the users started on creating them.
 I read the tutorial, downloaded Roblox Studio, created this thing called a ‘script’ and wrote the following into the first line:

 1 print('Hello, world!')

 This wrote “Hello, world!” on an output terminal.
 Little did I know this was a key moment in software development.
-My first programming language was Lua and shortly after I was reading about if statements, loops, and a lot of other things I didn’t understand.
-I was messing around with concepts like Boolean algebra, and Object-oriented programming, and I just didn’t know it.
+My first programming language was Lua and shortly after I was reading about if statements, loops and a lot of other things I didn’t understand.
+I was messing around with concepts like Boolean algebra, and Object-Oriented programming, and I just didn’t know it.
 Not long after, in the year 2017, I was trying to make my own game on Roblox.
-My idea was a capture the flag in a randomly generated labyrinth game where two teams must find the enemy base, take their flag, and bring it back to base.
+My idea was a capture the flag in a randomly generated labyrinth game where two teams must find the enemy base, take their flag and bring it back to base.
 I invested hours into the development but never got anywhere because I was trying to make a game without a thought-out plan.
-However, during development, I cemented lots of software development skills I use to this day like proper naming conventions, time complexity, and object-oriented programming.
+However, during development, I cemented lots of software development skills I use to this day like proper naming conventions, time complexity and object-oriented programming.

 529 local function startGame()